ionic-enterprise/tutorials/docs/portals/training/android/03-passing-initial-context.md

 ## What's next

 You established communication through a Portal using initial context to share session information to web apps being presented through a Portal.
-Initial context is uni-directional communication, from mobile native code to web code.
-In the next step in this module, you will learn about Portals' *pub/sub* mechanism to subscribe to messages sent from web code to native mobile code.
+Initial context is uni-directional communication, from native code to web code.
+In the next step in this module, you will learn about Portals *pub/sub* mechanism to subscribe to messages sent from web code to native code.